NyaMeeEain/Infrastructure-Assessment/Network Lateral Movement/Token Manipulation.md

 ### Make Token
+When a Windows account logs in, the system reads the account information from an internal database and then uses the information to generate an access token.
+Processes started in the account environment will get a copy of this token, and the threads in the process hold this token by default.
+When a thread wants to access an object or perform certain system management-related operations, Windows uses the token held by this thread to perform access checks
 MakeToken Used Window API LOGON32_LOGON_NEW_CREDENTIALS.
 This API creates a Logon Session from the specified credentials, copies existing Token, associates the new Logon Session with the new Access Token
 ```